 If this isn’t just the heart of depression – subterfuge, protecting, hiding, isolation and dark humor.
 As Stephen Fry wrote in his Autobiography “The mask worn long enough will be the face.”

-Behind all of this ingenuity is Davis, a woman, a writer, a septuagenarian, an American, a Man Booker International Prize-winner.
+Behind all of this ingenuity in Can’t and Won’t is Davis, a woman, a writer, a septuagenarian, an American, a Man Booker International Prize-winner.
 Each short story has a character, each character becomes Davis.
 She is someone who doodles while on the phone to their mother, someone who notices others on a train, someone who eats fish alone and then worries about eating fish alone.

 I read something quite beautiful recently from film critic Roger Ebert who wrote in his memoirs that when he didn’t understand a movie, he instead wrote about how it made him feel.
 I don’t entirely understand Davis’ work, but it makes me feel seen and heard by someone – like Ernest Hemingway, Vincent Van Gogh, and Patti Smith – who understands the delight and sorrow of existence.
 That she can do that in so few words, is terribly powerful.